maheshsabnis/hbdata/ngappnotes.md

 Communication across components

 - Case 1: If component's have Parenct/Child relationship across then, then, child component can have a public property (set/get), decorated with @Input decorator
+  - To send data from child to parent , use "EventEmitter<T>" decorated with @Output
+    - (click)
+    - If EventEmitter<T> is decorated with @Output then it will be used for (<EventBinding>) in parent
+    - The Parent-Component must subscribe to the Event and read data of payload using \$event object
 - Case 2: Components does not knows about each other.
 Communication will be managed using Angular services, with the help of EventEmitter<T>
   - Where T is the data to be communicated